-Barack Obama took office as the first African American president of the United States of America in January 2009.
-Take a look at DW's content on the main issues related to Obama.
+Barack Obama took office as the first African-American president of the United States of America in January 2009.

-Barack Obama is the 44th president of the US.
+Barack Obama was the 44th president of the US.
 After a four-year term, he was re-elected in 2012.
-In 2009, the same year that he took office, he received the Nobel Peace Prize.
-DW has covered Obama's election campaigns and the main issues related to his presidency at home and abroad, this page compiles our most recent content related to him.
+In 2009, the same year he took office, he received the Nobel Peace Prize.
+DW covered Obama's election campaigns and the main issues related to his presidency at home and abroad.
+This is a collection of DW's content on the former president.